simpleanalytics/blog/_posts/2022-10-03-everything-you-need-to-know-about-deceptive-design.md

 ## 3. How can you spot deceptive design patterns?

 **Clo S.:**
 A lot of them are pretty standard.
 If you've seen them once, they're easy to spot.
-The site,[  deceptive.design](https://www.deceptive.design/), lists different types of deceptive patterns such as sneaking an item into your basket, "confirmshaming" (guilting you into subscribing or staying subscribed to something), and more.
+The site[  deceptive.design](https://www.deceptive.design/) lists different types of deceptive patterns such as sneaking an item into your basket, "confirmshaming" (guilting you into subscribing or staying subscribed to something), and more.
 It even has a very well-documented[  hall of shame](https://www.deceptive.design/hall-of-shame/all) of deceptive design which goes pretty far back in time, until the[  1938 voting ballot](https://darkpatterns.uxp2.com/pattern/national-socialist-germany-anschluss-of-austria-ballot/) of Nazi Germany to annex Austria, where the circle to check "Yes" is bigger than the one for "No." Pre-Internet deceptive design, pretty wild, right?
 To spot deceptive design patterns, I would keep in mind the following:

 -   Is the site trying to persuade or pressure you to do something?
 That could be making a financial transaction but also giving away some of your data, signing up for a free account, or sharing your contacts' information with them, via the now typical "Invite your friends!".
--   Is there a lack of clarity or transparency in how the website or its business model works?
+-   Is there a lack of clarity or transparency in how the website or its business model work?
 -   Is an action hidden or made difficult to complete, e.g., deleting your account, downgrading your paying plan, etc.?
 -   What motivates a specific design decision?